 Short Bio, Academic

-Jaipreet Virdi is an Assistant Professor in the Department of History at the University of Delaware whose research focuses on the ways medicine and technology impact the lived experiences of disabled people.
+Jaipreet Virdi is an Associate Professor in the Department of History at the University of Delaware whose research focuses on the ways medicine and technology impact the lived experiences of disabled people.
 She is author of Hearing Happiness: Deafness Cures in History (University of Chicago Press, 2020), co-editor of Disability and the Victorians: Attitudes, Legacies, Interventions (Manchester University Press, 2020), and has published articles on diagnostic technologies, audiometry, and the medicalization of deafness.

 Short Bio, Public

-Jaipreet Virdi is a scholar activist and Assistant Professor in the Department of History at University of Delaware.
+Jaipreet Virdi is a scholar activist and Associate Professor in the Department of History at University of Delaware.
 Her first book, Hearing Happiness: Deafness Cures in History raises pivotal questions about deafness in American society and the endless quest for a cure.
 Her writing has appeared in Slate, The Atlantic, Psyche, The Wellcome Collection, and the New Internationalist.
 She is on Twitter as @jaivirdi

 Dr. Jaipreet Virdi is an award-winning historian whose research focuses on the ways medicine and technology impact the lived experiences of disabled people.
 Her first book, Hearing Happiness: Deafness Cures in History (University of Chicago Press, 2020) raises pivotal questions about deafness in American society and the endless quest for a cure.
 She has published articles on diagnostic technologies, audiometry, hearing aids, and the medicalization of deafness and has essays in The Atlantic, New Internationalist, Wellcome Collection, Psyche, and Slate.